Payment analytics

 Recovered Orders

-The Recovered Orders graphs displays the following data:
+The Recovered Orders graph displays the following data:

 Account Updater graphs